-Part of the NAT "Handbook" series, the TMJ Disorder Handbook is designed for the self helper or therapist who wishes to learn how to treat TMJ Disorder.
-It provides a comprehensive guide to the condition, including symptoms, muscles affected, differential diagnosis and how to treat it using trigger point therapy techniques, taping, exercise and more.
+The NAT TMJ Disorder Treatment Plan is designed for the self helper or therapist who wishes to address a diagnosed form of TMJ Disorder or TMJ Disorder type pain.
+The plan provides a comprehensive guide to the condition, including symptoms, muscles affected, differential diagnosis and how to treat it using trigger point therapy techniques, taping, exercise and more.

 What is included?

 - Treatment program (Ischemic compression techniques, deep stroking massage, muscle energy techniques, taping, stretching and strengthening exercises)